 The next place to look is the competition for your relevant keyword phrases.
 How strong is the competition and is there a clear opportunity to overtake them in the search results?

 Competition is all relative to your website.
-First, go to Open Site Explorer to evaluate your website’s domain authority and number of links.
+First, go to the Moz Link Explorer to evaluate your website’s domain authority and number of links.
 Next, evaluate the websites that are already ranking for your target keyword phrases.

 How do you stack up?